brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

   |        ^ expected lifetime parameter
 ```

-This is because, as we saw earlier, if the borrowed value, `x` is dropped before the `Coordinate` struct uses it, then I have a UaF.
+This is because, as we saw earlier, if the borrowed value, `x`, is dropped before the `Coordinate` struct uses it, then I have a UaF.
 Take the following example:

 ```rust
 fn main() {